trust-net/id-node-go/README.md

 go run test/owner/main.go
 ```
 Refer to the test identity owner client CLI [documentation](./docs/driver_id_owner.md#test-idnode-owner) for details of various CLI commands to use this client.

+### Remote Client
+Refer to the stand alone application node [documentation](./docs/id-app-node.md#id-app-node) for Identity Node APIs that can be used with a remote submitter client to submit transactions for identity attribute management, as well as to access the identity attributes for a network identity.

 ## Application Architecture
 In a quick summary, the architecture for trust-net applications consists of following layers: